unifiedstreaming/fmp4-ingest/ingest_spec.md

 ISO BMFF: ISO BMFF refers to the file/data formatting described in [3].

-**Ftyp**: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media stream file brand.
+**Ftyp**: the filetype and compatibility “ftyp” box as described in the ISO BMFF [3] that describes the brand of the media file format brand.

-**Moov**: the container for all metadata “moov” box as described in the ISO BMFF base media file format [3] that describes the metadata of the media and tracks in the presentation.
+**Moov**: the container for all metadata formated “moov” box as described in the ISO BMFF base media file format [3]

 **Moof**: the movie fragment “moof” box as described in the ISO BMFF base media file format [3] that describes the meta data of a fragment of media.